Travis Patterson

 Travis Patterson (born 6 October 2005) is an English professional footballer who plays as a left-back for Premier League club Aston Villa.
 Patterson is a product of the Aston Villa Academy, having joined the club at under-9 level, he has represented England at a number of youth levels up to U19.

 Club career

 Born in Wolverhampton, Patterson started his football career in the Aston Villa Academy at the Under-9s level.
 In October 2022, Patterson was named in The Guardian's annual Next Generation list of the top under-18 players in English football.
 Later that month, Patterson turned professional signing his first deal with Aston Villa.
 On 16 August 2024, Patterson signed a long-term contract extension with Aston Villa.

-On 24 September 2024, Patterson made his senior debut as a late substitute in an EFL Cup win away to Wycombe Wanderers.
+On 24 September 2024, 18-year-old Patterson made his senior debut as a late substitute in an EFL Cup win away to Wycombe Wanderers.

 On 3 February 2025, Patterson signed for EFL League Two club Milton Keynes Dons on loan until the end of the season.

+On 12 February 2026, Patterson joined Ligue 2 side Annecy on loan until the end of the season.
+On 3 April 2026, Patterson received the first red card of his professional career, after receiving two yellow cards in a 1–0 league victory over Guingamp.